scindex/scindex/scindex.md

 - **I0240**: Haptic & Tactile Interfaces
   - *Description*: Interfaces that provide feedback to the user through the sense of touch, such as vibrations or force feedback.
   - *Examples*: Core Haptics, Vibration API

+- **I0299**: Provisional Non-Graphical Human Interfaces Item
+  - *Description*: A temporary holding category for Non-Graphical Human Interfaces items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: I03 - Programmatic Interfaces (API)
 _Interfaces that allow different software components or systems to communicate with each other._